codeHaiku22/pySysInfo/README.md

 Below is the output of the help information.

 ```
-PySystemInfo is a utility that provides system statistics, resource usage details, and a customizable weather forecast (optional).
+PySysInfo is a utility that provides system statistics, resource usage details, and a customizable weather forecast (optional).

 Usage:
   pysysinfo [flags]

 Flags:
-  -h, --help                  Help for PySystemInfo
+  -h, --help                  Help for PySysInfo
   -w, --weather postalcode n  Display weather forecast in output.
 Provide a postalcode and indicate level of detail from 1-3, with 3 being most detailed.
 ```